 The financial statements have been prepared on a going concern basis and have been presented in Canadian dollars.
+The consolidated financial statements have been prepared under the historical cost convention, except for the revaluation of income producing properties and certain financial instruments at fair value (as discussed in Note 2(d) and Note 2(g)).
 The accounting policies set out below have been applied consistently in all material respects.
 Standards and guidelines not effective for the current accounting period are described in Note 4.